Kalesa: Cultural influence

-In popular culture
+The Tagalog idiom "kuwentong-kutsero" (lit. "coachman's story"; meaning "gossip", "false or exaggerated rumor", or a tall tale) is derived from the habit of cocheros (kalesa drivers) exchanging stories and rumors for entertainment while waiting for passengers.

-Composer Ambrosio Del Rosario composed the original music and National Artist of the Philippines Levi Celério wrote the lyrics for a song entitled Kalesa, in honor of the vehicle.
+Composer Ambrosio Del Rosario composed the original music and Levi Celério wrote the lyrics for a song entitled Kalesa, in honor of the vehicle.

-An annual Kalesa Parade is held during the Binatbatan Festival of the Arts of Vigan City.